kubewarden/kubewarden.io/content/blog/2025/04/kubewarden-1.24-release.md

 date: 2025-04-30
 ---

-The wait is over—Kubewarden 1.24 has arrived!
-We have some easter eggs for you in this one.
+The wait is over, Kubewarden 1.24 has arrived!
+We have some Easter eggs for you in this one.

 ## Promoting our policies to v1.0.0